jdms/rrm/README.md

-RRM
+Rapid reservoir modelling
 ===

 Sketch-based geological 3D modelling: Exploring uncertainty with interactive prototyping
 -----------------------------------------------------------------------

-RRM provides a unified graphical user interface (GUI) containing all the necessary tools to create, visualize and test 3D geological models built from cross-section and contour sketches.
+Rapid reservoir modelling (RRM) provides a unified graphical user interface (GUI) containing all the necessary tools to create, visualize and test 3D geological models built from cross-section and contour sketches.
 At its core sits a new modelling framework, designed to create models with guarantees of geological consistency.